robertoduessmann/weather-api/README.md

 }
 ```
 ## Web version
-A web client of the API has also been made available: https://reacttempo.netlify.app/
+A web client of the API is also available: https://reacttempo.netlify.app/
+Project can be found in https://github.com/GabrielCampos99/appTempo.

 ## License
 The MIT License ([MIT](https://github.com/robertoduessmann/weather-api/blob/master/LICENSE))